-Dr. Jonathan Mathais Lassiter, PhD was interviewed by ActionLink's Castelle in March of 2023.
+Dr. Jonathan Mathais Lassiter, PhD was interviewed by Castelle, ActionLink's Policy and Advocacy Organizer, in March of 2023.
 This is her account of Dr. Lassiter's views on holistic healthcare and the LGBTQ+ community.

 The first time I learned about the social determinants of health and how the intersectionality of one's identities informs their experiences with both mental and physical health was in Abnormal Psychology with Dr. Jonathan Mathais Lassiter, PhD during my second year of college.